priidukull/counter/README.md

     9:53,10:03
     8:32,8:37

+### Sample run

+Files visits.csv and one_visit.csv may also be used as input.

+Run

+    python3 count_visitors.py -f visits.csv --sort_by_count

+to get the visit counts from the data in visits.csv, sorted by count, descending.

 ### Output

 The script will aggregate the input data and produce periods of time when the number of visits is unchanged and the number of visitors during each period.